coralsprings-tcs/Python/README.md

 Each module has a few bite-sized lessons and a set of activities to do after them.

 # What is there so far
-So far there is only module 1 and I will be adding in the remaining lessons as I come up with corresponding activities.
+So far there are 2 modules so far and I will be adding in the remaining lessons as I come up with corresponding activities.